Coderockr/SOA-Server/README.md

 ----------

 - Clone this project
-- Execute vendors.sh to install dependencies (Linux and Mac for now)
+- Execute vendor.sh to install dependencies (Linux and Mac for now)
 - Create a virtual domain in Apache

 ---